CyVerse-learning-materials/DOI_request_quickstart/docs/metadata.md

 [Learning Center Home](http://learning.cyverse.org/)

-# 3. Add metadata
+# 2. Add metadata

 1. Add metadata to the dataset folder

-    a.
-In the Data window, click the checkbox next to the folder.
+    1. In the Data window, click the checkbox next to the folder.

-    b.
-Select More actions > Metadata
+    2. Select More actions > Metadata

-    c.
-Select More actions (again) > View in template
+    3. Select More actions (again) > View in template

-    d.
-Choose the DOI Request - DataCite4.1 metadata template.
+    4. Choose the DOI Request - DataCite4.1 metadata template.

-    e.
-Complete the required fields (marked with an asterisk) and as many of the optional fields as possible.
+    5. Complete the required fields (marked with an asterisk) and as many of the optional fields as possible.

-    f.
-Save the template.
+    6. Save the template.

 2. For more information, including how to apply metadata in bulk, see [Using Metadata in the DE](https://cyverse.atlassian.net/wiki/spaces/DEmanual/overview).